-Utilize this standard maintenance method to keep your hot water heater working effectively and reliably.
+Utilize this fundamental maintenance method to keep your water heater working efficiently and dependably.

-Water heaters work hard to offer you with warm showers, clean wardrobes, and shining pots and pans.
+Hot water heater work hard to supply you with warm showers, clean wardrobes, and dazzling pots and pans.

-Show your water heating unit some love by following a scheduled maintenance program that will keep it working for its approximated 15-year life-span, and possibly beyond.
+Show your water heater some love by following a scheduled maintenance program that will keep it working for its estimated 15-year life expectancy, and perhaps beyond.

 Here is what you must do:

 Set the thermostat to 120 degrees Fahrenheit.
-You’ll save approximately 5% on energy costs for each 10 degrees you lower the temperature level, and you’ll likewise minimize the risk of scalding.
+You’ll save up to 5% on energy bills for every 10 degrees you lower the temperature, and you’ll also lower the risk of scalding.

-Unless otherwise specified in the handbook, keep a 2-foot clearance around the unit.
+Unless otherwise defined in the handbook, keep a 2-foot clearance around the appliance.

-- Empty about a quarter of the tank a couple of times a year to remove sediment and debris.
+- Drain about a quarter of the tank a couple of times a year to eliminate sediment and debris.

-- Turn off the cold water supply, link a garden tubing to the drain valve, and run the water into a pail until it is clear.
+- Shut off the cold water supply, hook up a garden line to the drain valve, and run the water into a pail up until it is clear.

-Test the temperature-pressure relief valve once a year by rapidly discharging it 2 or 3 times.
+Test the temperature-pressure relief valve once a year by quickly releasing it 2 or 3 times.
 Keep a lookout for tiny leaks from the valve after the testing.